Viddy Well Recommends: Lucifer Rising

 Article by Aaron Haughton

 This short experimental film comes from the image-rich mind of Kenneth Anger and is a visual spectacle of the highest order.
-It chronicles the invocation of Lucifer, or the light-bearer, by the Egyptian god Isis and is chock full of visual poetry and accompanied by a sick soundtrack.
-Inspired by the works of Aleister Crowley and his founded theology, Thelma, it is, according to Anger, "the first really big film about black magic or white magic or whatever you want to call it."
+It chronicles the invocation of Lucifer, or the light-bearer, by the Egyptian god Isis, and it’s chock full of visual poetry and accompanied by a sick soundtrack.

 The great news about this film is that it (along with Anger's other short films) are available on YouTube.
 So, there's no excuse to not summon the light-bringer today.
 Or any day.
 The planets are aligned, the time is now.